Jersey Theatre

 What’s really exciting and important about all this is that because FOL won’t have to be a part-time construction company anymore, we will be able to focus all of our energy and resources on the two other vital parts of our mission, and we’ll have a fully restored and functioning Theatre in which to work.
 That means even more affordable and diverse programming, more youth-oriented programming and activities, even greater community outreach, longer lead times for film programming, and even more emphasis on the unique opportunities we provide to participate in curated, hands-on preservation activities and historical documentation and presentation.

-To get the New Year and these new opportunities off to a good start, in January FOL expects to open our new, temporary office in the PATH Center just across from the Loew’s.
-There’s a lot to do: With the Theatre closed for two years during the restoration, we need to do all the archival and curatorial work with artifacts, photos, clippings and old files that we’ve never had time to do before.
+While the theater is a worksite, FOL will occupy a temporary office in the PATH Center just across from the Loew’s.
+There’s a lot to do: With the theatre closed for two years during the restoration, we need to do all the archival and curatorial work with artifacts, photos, clippings and old files that we’ve never had time to do before.
 We’ve already started to think about how to have offsite displays and even some programming while the Loew’s is closed.
 And of course we also need to start planning, researching grants, and otherwise getting ready for our expanded programming once the Theatre is open again.

 But one important thing will remain the same.
 We’ll still need the support of our patrons and fans.
 FOL will still need volunteers to help with programming, curating and office work, and we’ll start posting info about that soon.
 And to continue to pursue our mission, FOL continues to be a 501c3 non-profit.
 And that means we continue to need donations to support our work; with no revenue from programming for two years, that’s especially true now.